JereKuusela/valheim-expand_world_prefabs/README.md

   - Supported types are:
     - `create`: When objects are created.
 No parameter.
     - `destroy`: When objects are destroyed.
 No parameter.
-    - `repair`: When structures are repaired.
-No parameter.
-    - `damage`: When structures or trees are damaged.
-No parameter.
     - `change`: When objects data changes.
       - First parameter is the data name.
       - Second parameter is the data value.